JustGitHubUserid9292/weather-site/README.md

 - Display current date and day of the week.
 - Display weather for multiple cities.
 - Animation of the site name with shimmering colors.
-- Form in which you can change cities.
+- The ability to search for any city in the world.

 ## Technologies used